rust-lang/rust-by-example/src/std_misc/path.md

 # Path

-The `Path` struct represents file paths in the underlying filesystem.
-There are two flavors of `Path`: `posix::Path`, for UNIX-like systems, and `windows::Path`, for Windows.
-The prelude exports the appropriate platform-specific `Path` variant.
+The `Path` type represents file paths in the underlying filesystem.
+Across all platforms there is a single `std::path::Path` that abstracts over platform-specific path semantics and separators.
+Bring it into scope with `use std::path::Path;` when needed.

 A `Path` can be created from an `OsStr`, and provides several methods to get information from the file/directory the path points to.